junxit/us-congress-bills-116/metadata.md

 - 2019-07-24 — Placed on the Union Calendar, Calendar No. 138.
 - 2019-07-24 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 116-179.
 - 2019-07-24 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 116-179.
+- 2019-10-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-10-15 — Considered as unfinished business. (consideration: CR H8137-8138)
+- 2019-10-15 — Considered under suspension of the rules. (consideration: CR H8129-8130)
+- 2019-10-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2385.
+- 2019-10-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-10-15 — Mr. Takano moved to suspend the rules and pass the bill, as amended.
+- 2019-10-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 1 (Roll no. 556). (text: CR H8129)
+- 2019-10-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 1 (Roll no. 556).(text: CR H8129)